 Italy’s GDP was expected to bounce back 6.5% this year but the EU has revised this down to 4.1% – still represents a healthy increase in growth just above the average economic forecast for the European Union in total.
 The political outlook at present seems stable with Sergio Mattarella being elected as President for a second term.
 Covid has increase e-commerce in Italy as well as opportunities to set up recruitment businesses specifically in health care and IT.

 France and Poland also look decent despite uncertainty caused by the war in Ukraine.
-Unemployment has fallen to a 13 year low in France to 7.4% which is a boost to Emanuel Macron as he enters the final part of the race for re-election.
+Unemployment has fallen to a 13 year low in France to 7.4% which has been a boost to Emanuel Macron for his re-election.
 Poland’s unemployment rate is around 5.5% which has significantly reduced since the previous year.